A Short History of Hampstead

 and all round excellence of the village primary school.
 Another remarkable change came to the village in 2011

 with the opening of the village ‘Community Shop’.
 This has had a truly amazing impact on village and has

 proved to be an invaluable asset to villagers and visitors alike.
 The shop is now the central hub for meeting

 and greeting as well as the opportunity to catch up on local gossip whilst choosing some tasty and unusual

 items from its well stocked shelves.

-One aspect of the parish that has not changed is the beautiful countryside that
+One aspect of the parish that

-ancient woodlands.
+to what were once deer parks, drove roads and ancient woodlands.
 Evidence of earlier residents can still be found

 their woods and footpaths, play areas, river and open spaces.